-The John Deere 1025R and 1026R have been popular choices within the used tractor market, but what makes one different from the other?
-In this post, we’ll take a closer look at the 1025R vs. the 1026R as we showcase some of the key similarities and differences between each.
+The John Deere 1025R and 1026R have consistently stood out within the used tractor market, but what makes one different from the other?
+In this post, we’ll take a closer look at the 1025R vs. the 1026R as we showcase some of the key similarities and differences between the two.

-The 1025R hosts a three-cylinder Yanmar® TNV Series diesel engine that offers operators 24.2 gross engine and 18 PTO horsepower.
-The 1026R provides operators with 25.2 horsepower.
+The 1025R hosts a three-cylinder Yanmar® TNV Series diesel engine that provides 24.2 gross engine power and 18 PTO horsepower.
+On the other hand, the 1026R provides operators with 25.2 horsepower.
 Both engines were designed with performance and durability at top of mind.

 Both the John Deere 1025R and 1026R include an open-center hydraulic system.
 The tractors’ power steering is supported by a hydrostatic charge pump that provides the power needed to the circuit.
 Dual mid-selective control valves (DSCVs) are standard on these models and can be used to operate any loaders or other implements that might be attached to the tractor.
 These tractors come with two sets of right-hand couplers so the operator can control two hydraulic functions, such as loader bucket and boom cylinders.